Erenler, Sakarya: History

 During the Ottoman Empire era, Erenler was a village.
 Between 14 March 1921 and 21 June 1921 the village saw occupation by the Greek army.
 During the Republican era, the population of the village increased and consequently it became a seat of township in 1963.
-In 1999 Erenler suffered from the İzmit earthquake.
+In 1999, Erenler suffered from the İzmit earthquake.
 Soon after the disaster, the town continued its growth, and it merged to the province capital.
-However, in 2008 it became an ilçe (district) center of Sakarya Province.
+In 2008, the district Erenler was created from part of the former central district of Adapazarı/Sakarya Province, along with the districts Adapazarı, Arifiye and Serdivan.

 Population

-As of 2014, the population of Erenler was 79,934.
+Composition

-The development of the population of Erenler from its establishment is shown in the following chart:
+There are 33 neighbourhoods in Erenler District: